North Shore and Norlane Stories

 The photograph above is of Mrs Mary Bickerton in the family Swift outside her home in Myrtle Grove in the 1930s.

-A notice in the "Desperately Seeking" column in the Melbourne Sunday Herald-Sun in April 2016 has drawn 15 responses so I expect to add several stories soon .
-The first of them is Isabell's story (see below).
+A notice in the "Desperately Seeking" column in the Melbourne Sunday Herald-Sun in April 2016 has drawn 15 responses so I expect to add several stories in future .
+The first of them is Isabell Butterworth's (nee Lane).

 Isabell Butterworth (nee Lane's) story was added in May 2016.